1and2papa/CTAssetsPickerController/README.md

 ### Implement didFinishPickingAssets delegate

-The delegate methods are responsible for dismissing the picker when the operation completes.
+The delegate is responsible for dismissing the picker when the operation completes.
 To dismiss the picker, call the [dismissViewControllerAnimated:completion:](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instm/UIViewController/dismissViewControllerAnimated:completion:) method of the presenting controller responsible for displaying `CTAssetsPickerController` object.
 Please refer to the demo app.

 ```` objective-c
 - (void)assetsPickerController:(CTAssetsPickerController *)picker didFinishPickingAssets:(NSArray *)assets;